kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 - API server rejecting `EndpointSelector` objects when the gate is disabled.
 - `endpointslice-controller` skipping reconciliation of `EndpointSelector` objects when the gate is disabled.
+- Service-owned `EndpointSlices` continuing to reflect pod readiness changes while the gate is enabled, disabled, and re-enabled.
+- Service-derived projections being created without producing duplicate `EndpointSlices`.
-- `EndpointSlices` written while the gate was enabled drifting gracefully (not deleted) when the gate is disabled, and returning to sync when re-enabled.
+- `EndpointSlices` written for explicitly created `EndpointSelector` objects drifting gracefully (not deleted) when the gate is disabled, and returning to sync when re-enabled.

 ### Rollout, Upgrade and Rollback Planning